Tornadoes carve a path through Ohio and Indiana; 1 killed

 "There's areas that truly look like a war zone," Hazel said.

-Thunderstorms that spun off the Colorado tornadoes dropped hail as large as tennis balls, with pea-size hail reported in the Denver area.
+Thunderstorms that spun off the Colorado twisters dropped hail as large as tennis balls, with pea-size hail reported in the Denver area.
+In Nebraska, which was hit with hail more than 2 inches in diameter, dozens of drivers pulled off Interstate 80 with broken windshields.

+Forecasters warned of the possibility of powerful thunderstorms during the Tuesday afternoon rush hour in the Kansas City area, as well as more bad weather in Ohio.

-A large tornado struck near Trotwood, Ohio, eight miles (12 kilometers) from Dayton, and Mayor Mary McDonald reported "catastrophic damage" in the community of 24,500 people.
+A tornado with winds up to 140 mph (225 kph) struck near Trotwood, Ohio, eight miles (12 kilometers) from Dayton, and Mayor Mary McDonald reported "catastrophic damage" in the community of 24,500 people.
 Several apartment buildings were damaged or destroyed, including one complex where the entire roof was torn away, and at least three dozen people were treated at emergency rooms for cuts, bumps and bruises.

+"If I didn't move quick enough, what could have happened?" said Erica Bohannon of Trotwood, who hid in a closet with her son and their dog.
+She emerged to find itself looking at the sky.
+The roof had blown away.

-The mayor said five busloads of displaced residents were taken to a church that opened as a shelter.
+The Trotwood mayor said five busloads of displaced residents were taken to a church that opened as a shelter.

 Just before midnight, about 40 minutes after that tornado cut through, the weather service tweeted that another one was crossing its path, churning up enough debris to be visible on radar.

-In Brookville, west of Dayton, the storm tore roofs off schools, destroyed a barn and heavily damaged houses.
+In Brookville, west of Dayton, the storm peeled roofs off schools, destroyed a barn and heavily damaged houses.

 In Dayton, only a few minor injuries were reported.
-Dayton Fire Chief Jeffrey Payne called that "pretty miraculous," attributing the good news to people heeding early warnings about the storm.
-Residents said sirens started going off around 10:30 p.m. ahead of the storm.
+Fire Chief Jeffrey Payne called that "pretty miraculous," attributing it to people heeding early warnings.
+Sirens went off ahead of the storm.

 Mayor Nan Whaley urged people to check on their neighbors, especially those who are housebound.
-A boil-water advisory was issued after the storms knocked out power to Dayton's pump stations, and Dayton Power & Light said 64,000 customers were without electricity.
+A boil-water advisory was issued after the storms knocked out power to Dayton's pumping stations, and Dayton Power & Light said 64,000 customers were left without electricity.

 Many roads in the Dayton area were impassable.
 A high school gymnasium in Dayton was designated an emergency shelter until authorities realized it was unusable.

-In Indiana, at least 75 homes were damaged in Pendleton and nearby Huntsville, said Madison County Emergency Management spokesman Todd Harmeson.
+In Indiana, a twister touched down Monday evening in Pendleton, about 35 miles (56 kilometers) from Indianapolis.
+At least 75 homes were damaged there and in nearby Huntsville, said Madison County Emergency Management spokesman Todd Harmeson.
 No serious injuries were reported.

-Residents in Pendleton, about 35 miles (56 kilometers) northeast of Indianapolis, were urged to stay in their homes Tuesday morning because of downed trees, power lines and utility poles.
+Pendleton residents were urged to stay in their homes Tuesday morning because of downed trees, wires and utility poles.

 "People are getting antsy.
-I know they want to get outdoors, and I know they want to see what's going on in the neighborhood, but we still have power lines down, we still have hazards out there," Harmeson said.
+I know they want to get outdoors, and I know they want to see what's going on in the neighborhood," Harmeson said, "but we still have power lines down.
+We still have hazards out there."

+Outbreaks of 50 or more tornadoes have happened 63 times in U.S. history, with three instances on record of more than 100 twisters, said Patrick Marsh of the Storm Prediction Center.
+That includes a deadly April 27, 2011, "super outbreak" of 173 tornadoes.

-Associated Press writers Dan Sewell and Amanda Seitz in Cincinnati, David Runk in Detroit and Andrew Welsh-Huggins in Columbus, Ohio, contributed.
+Associated Press writers Dan Sewell and Amanda Seitz in Cincinnati, David Runk in Detroit and Andrew Welsh-Huggins in Columbus, Ohio, Rick Callahan in Indianapolis, John Hanna in Topeka, Kansas, and Marjory Beck in Omaha contributed.
 Franko reported from Columbus.